Zoey Commerce Review

 Negatives Reviews & Complaints

-- Pricey for smaller businesses: As far as pricing goes, Zoey is fairly middle-of-the-road.
+- Pricey For Small Businesses: As far as pricing goes, Zoey is on the upper end of mid-range.
 It isn’t the most expensive option, but it certainly isn’t the cheapest.
-While Zoey is great for businesses who need to grow, the price it too heavy for merchants who are just starting out.
+While Zoey is great for businesses who need to grow, the price is too heavy for merchants who are just starting out.

 Positive Reviews & Testimonials

-- Drag and drop editor: Hello, drag-and-drop editor that actually works.
+- Drag & Drop Editor: Hello, drag-and-drop editor that actually works.
 Where have you been all my life?
-I love that this editor lets you change every aspect of your storefront.
-You have full control, and you don’t have to look at that scary CSS.
+Users love that this editor lets you change every aspect of your storefront.
+You have full control, and you don’t have to figure out that scary HTML and CSS.

-- Easy setup: The start-up guide for Zoey was simple.
+- Easy Setup: The start-up guide for Zoey is simple.
 If I only sold a few products, I could easily have gotten my store up and running within a couple days.
 If you’re thinking about making the switch to Zoey, they offer migration services to help you do just that.

-- Feature-rich: Zoey comes with loads of features already built-in and ready to use.
+- Feature-Rich: Users love that Zoey comes with loads of features already built-in and ready to use.
 You won’t have to go searching for a lot of add-ons and integrations to fill in the gaps.
 This will save you loads on development expenses.

-Zoey is PCI compliant and features sitewide HTTPS on higher level plans.
+Zoey is PCI compliant and features sitewide HTTPS.
 They monitor their infrastructure 24/7 to guarantee your site’s security.
-You can read more about their infrastructure here.

 While Zoey is not perfect (too pricey for some and not 100% customizable) it’s a very good option for most mid-sized merchants.